hmac-auth

 The hmac-auth plugin supports HMAC (Hash-based Message Authentication Code) authentication as a mechanism to ensure the integrity of requests, preventing them from being modified during transmissions.
 To use the plugin, you would configure HMAC secret keys on consumers and enable the plugin on routes or services.

-When a consumer is successfully authenticated, APISIX adds additional headers, such as X-Consumer-Username, X-Credential-Indentifier, and other consumer custom headers if configured, to the request, before proxying it to the upstream service.
-The upstream service will be able to differentiate between consumers and implement additional logics as needed.
+When a consumer is successfully authenticated, APISIX adds additional headers, such as X-Consumer-Username, X-Credential-Identifier, and other consumer custom headers if configured, to the request, before proxying it to the upstream service.
+The upstream service will be able to differentiate between consumers and implement additional logic as needed.
 If any of these values is not available, the corresponding header will not be added.

 Implementation

-Once enabled, the plugin verifies the HMAC signature in the request's Authorization header and check that incoming requests are from trusted sources.
+Once enabled, the plugin verifies the HMAC signature in the request's Authorization header and checks that incoming requests are from trusted sources.
 Specifically, when APISIX receives an HMAC-signed request, the key ID is extracted from the Authorization header.
 APISIX then retrieves the corresponding consumer configuration, including the secret key.
 If the key ID is valid and exists, APISIX generates an HMAC signature using the request's Date header and the secret key.
 If this generated signature matches the signature provided in the Authorization header, the request is authenticated and forwarded to upstream services.

 The plugin implementation is based on draft-cavage-http-signatures.